adbar/simplemma/README.rst

     'spaghetto'

-There are cases for which a greedier algorithm is better.
-It is activated by default:
+There are cases in which a greedier decomposition and lemmatization algorithm is better.
+It is deactivated by default:

 .. code-block:: python

+    # same example as before, comes to this result in one step
+    >>> simplemma.lemmatize('spaghettis', mydata, greedy=True)
+    'spaghetto'
+    # a German case
     >>> langdata = simplemma.load_data('de')
     >>> simplemma.lemmatize('angekündigten', langdata)
     'ankündigen' # infinitive verb